 Thousands of thousands of waterfowl, songbirds, shorebirds, and raptors migrate southward through Cross Island National Wildlife Refuge each fall.
 Because the tidal powers of the Bay of Fundy become increasingly apparent from Cutler eastward, it is advised one charter a boat tour or hire a kayaking guide to view this remote island refuge safely.

 The annual Down East Spring Birding Festival is held in the Cobscook Bay area.
 The Orange River Conservation Area has two public boat landings to get visitors on the water.

-Just 30 minutes further on is Lubec —the easternmost town in the U.S. and famous for its iconic red and white striped West Quoddy Lighthouse.
-The park and local preserves provide visitors with views of the rugged coast that inspires the vibrant arts and culture scene.
-Downtown Lubec is an active community with many public events, shops, and dining options.
+Lubec is the easternmost town in the U.S. and famous for its iconic red and white striped West Quoddy Lighthouse.
+Quoddy Head State Park and local preserves provide visitors with views of the rugged coast that inspires the vibrant arts and culture scene.

-Lubec is an international community, as the gateway to Campobello Island, New Brunswick, Canada.
+Take the 12 noon Ferry from Eastport to Lubec on Sundays to experience this international community and the gateway to Campobello Island, New Brunswick, Canada.
 Campobello is home to the Roosevelt Campobello International Park, which features President Franklin and Eleanor Roosevelt's summer home, Tea with Eleanor, and numerous hiking trails.
 Passports are required.

-Calais is the largest municipality in Washington County and acts as the primary Maine gateway to Canada.
+North of Eastport is Calais, the primary gateway to Canada.
 The city was named Calais after the French town to honor French assistance during the American Revolution.
 Closely linked to the St. Croix River and the town on the opposite shore, St. Stephen, New Brunswick, it is a perfect jumping-off point for a Two Nation Vacation.